RenatoPiacente/E-Commerce-Shopping-Cart/README.md

 # E-Commerce Shopping Cart

-## The store has products that depending on the carachteristics of the product, the price could vary.

-### The objective of the exercise is to summarize the indivisual prices of the products and show the total.
+## Objective summarize the indivisual prices of the products and show the total.

-The goal is to use list comprehension to achieve the final result.
+The challenge is to use list comprehension to calculate the total amount of the purchase.